lmiguelvargasf/trajectory_tracking/README.md

 same trajectory, i.e., the controller can be different.

 Although at first glance it seems that the time that both simulations lasted should be the same, it is possible to force a comparison.
+When a comparison is forced, the smallest time of the two simulations is taken, and the other simulation is limited to the smallest time.

 To compare two simulations use:
 ```